danharsanyi/rainbowfyText/README.md

 jQuery plugin to generate randomly coloured text

 ## Availability
-To rainbowfy your very own text clone the repo form the below link.
+To rainbowfy your very own text clone the repo from the below link.
 No doubt CDN support will be coming soon...
 ```
 https://github.com/danharsanyi/rainbowfyText.git
 ```